Meet Portland Audubon's staff!

 Botanical Garden, and coordinating Audubon’s new youth leadership program.

 Bob has worked for Audubon since 1992.
 His current responsibilities include directing Audubon's local, regional and nation conservation policy initiatives, citizen science and wildlife research initiatives, Living with Urban Wildlife Program, Backyard Habitat Certification Program and Wildlife Care Center Program.
 Bob’s passion for conservation was developed early exploring the woods of Massachusetts and later on solo hikes from Mexico to Canada on the Pacific Crest Trail and from Canada to New Mexico on the Continental Divide.

 Bob has a B.A. in Biology from Reed College and a J.D. from Lewis and Clark Law School.
 He currently serves on the Portland Parks Board as a publicly elected director of the East Multnomah County Soil and Water Conservation District and as an adjunct professor of law at Lewis and Clark Law School.
-He lives in Northeast Portland with his wife Elisabeth Neely, two children, a dog, cat, goats and chickens.
+He lives in Northeast Portland with his wife Elisabeth Neely, three children, a dog, cat, goats and chickens.